deadlydog/PowerShell.Experiment.ClassInModule/ReadMe.md

 ## The experiment

-This repo contains 3 modules:
+This repo contains 6 modules:

-1. One with the class defined in a separate file and imported [via a `using module` statement](/src/ModuleWithClassInSeparateFileIncludedWithUsing/ModuleWithClassInSeparateFileIncludedWithUsing.psm1).
+1. One with a PowerShell class defined in a separate file and imported [via a `using module` statement](/src/ModuleWithClassInSeparateFileIncludedWithUsing/ModuleWithClassInSeparateFileIncludedWithUsing.psm1).
-1. One with the class defined in a separate file and imported [via dot-sourcing](/src/ModuleWithClassInSeparateFileIncludedWithDotSourcing/ModuleWithClassInSeparateFileIncludedWithDotSourcing.psm1).
+1. One with a PowerShell class defined in a separate file and imported [via dot-sourcing](/src/ModuleWithClassInSeparateFileIncludedWithDotSourcing/ModuleWithClassInSeparateFileIncludedWithDotSourcing.psm1).
-1. One with the class defined [in the psm1 file](/src/ModuleWithClassInPsm1/ModuleWithClassInPsm1.psm1).
+1. One with a PowerShell class defined [in the psm1 file](/src/ModuleWithClassInPsm1/ModuleWithClassInPsm1.psm1).
+1. One with a C# class defined in a separate file and imported [via a `using module` statement](/src/ModuleWithCSharpClassInSeparateFileIncludedWithUsing/ModuleWithCSharpClassInSeparateFileIncludedWithUsing.psm1).
+1. One with a C# class defined in a separate file and imported [via dot-sourcing](/src/ModuleWithCSharpClassInSeparateFileIncludedWithDotSourcing/ModuleWithCSharpClassInSeparateFileIncludedWithDotSourcing.psm1).
+1. One with a C# class defined [in the psm1 file](/src/ModuleWithCSharpClassInPsm1/ModuleWithCSharpClassInPsm1.psm1).

 Each module contains Pester tests to test: